souldern/souldern.github.io/home/announcements/craft-fair-2023.md

 ---

-souldern village hall situated at the entrance of the village, OX27 7JB
+`Souldern village hall situated at the entrance of the village, OX27 7JB